-Participants who successfully complete the program receive an electronic certificate signed by the Dean of the Yale School of Forestry & Environmental Studies and the Director of the Yale Environmental Leadership & Training Initiative.
+Participants who successfully complete the program receive an electronic certificate signed by the Dean of the Yale School of the Environment and the Director of the Environmental Leadership & Training Initiative at Yale University.

 Do I have to complete all courses and coursework to earn a certificate?

 Yes.
 Participants must successfully complete the four online courses and the capstone project course to receive the signed certificate.
 Guidelines for successful completion will be provided at the start of the program.
 Your ELTI mentors will be available to assist you throughout the program and provide guidance to help you meet the completion requirements.
 The one-week field course is optional.

 How does the program work?

 All required courses and course work take place online in dedicated online learning platforms.
 The optional in-person field course happens in an ELTI field site in the tropics.

 Each online course contains eight modules with recorded videolectures, case studies, readings, assignments, quizzes and a suite of online tools for you to learn at your own pace.
 The program also includes weekly live sessions, where you can connect in real-time with program instructors and peers.
 The yearlong capstone project course contains detailed guidance and expert feedback for you to develop or improve an implementable project plan.

 The optional field course includes site visits, field exercises and teamwork so you can apply what you learned online into practice on the ground.